 After School Care

-Year 1 to Year 7 students can participate in an on-site, fee-based after school care programme from 3:15pm until 5:30pm.
+Year 1 to Year 7 students can participate in an on-site, after school care programme free of charge from 3:15pm until 4pm or fee based from 4pm - 5:30pm.
 Students are provided with a light afternoon tea in addition to supervised homework and play.
+Students must be signed in and out.

 Out of School Care Holiday Period

-Pinehurst School employs a full time School Counsellor Ms Kate Casey, who is available to meet with students’ school wide on a self-referral basis.
+Pinehurst School employs a full time School Counsellor who is available to meet with students’ school wide on a self-referral basis.

 Parents may make appointments and discuss any concerns with the School Counsellor by phoning (09) 414 0960 extension 902.